anuragpatil94/workspace-typescript/Readme.md

 ## Steps

-- Make a network request to fetch soem JSON and print the result
+- Make a network request to fetch some JSON and print the result
+  - How Typescript handles errors